longvv/push-notification-service/Technical_docs.md

 - Database: 1GB RAM
 - RabbitMQ: 512MB RAM

+## Known Issues and Improvement Areas

+1. **User Model Discrepancy**:
+   - The User model is missing `name` and `phone` fields that exist in the database schema
+   - **Fix**: Update the User model to include all fields from the schema

+2. **Missing Model Files**:
+   - Several tables defined in the schema don't have corresponding model files
+   - **Fix**: Create model files for UserPreference, SentNotification, NotificationLog, etc.

+3. **Scheduled Notifications**:
+   - Worker logic exists but API endpoint is not implemented
+   - **Fix**: Implement the scheduled notifications API endpoint and controller

+4. **Hardcoded Configuration**:
+   - Database configuration uses hardcoded values instead of environment variables
+   - **Fix**: Use environment variables throughout the configuration files

+5. **Redis Integration**:
+   - Limited Redis functionality
+   - **Fix**: Expand Redis integration for caching, rate limiting, and more robust presence tracking

+6. **API Documentation Alignment**:
+   - Some API documentation doesn't accurately reflect implementation status
+   - **Fix**: Update API documentation to match actual implementation

 ## Code Style and Patterns

 The codebase follows these patterns and conventions: